Career Options for English Language and Literature Graduates

 Writing is a desirable and sought-after profession for those who possess abundant creativity and have a way with words.
 Specific types of writers include caption writers, copywriters and creative writers, each of which has a unique set of responsibilities.
 Writers begin the process of creating a written work by researching their topics using journals, books, interviews or personal experience.
 Once their work is on the page, writers revise for clarity and coherence.

 Nationally, the median annual salary for writers was $61,820 in 2017, but wages vary substantially by employer and the writer's reputation, according to the U.S. Bureau of Labor Statistics (BLS).
-Job opportunities are relatively abundant but competition is often severe, resulting in an expected job increase of only 8% from 2016-2026.
+Job opportunities are relatively abundant but competition is often severe.
+The expected job increase is average, at 8%, from 2016-2026.

 Secondary School English Teacher